SAJAD-net/soul/README.md

 # Soul

-## fine, This is a tool for information gathering of request's headers
+## fine, This is a tool for information gathering from request's headers

 ## use following library:
 	1- requests